rerun-io/rerun/docs/content/reference/migration/migration-0-18.md

 * Angles (as used in `RotationAxisAngle`) are now always stored in radians, conversion functions for degrees are provided.
 Scaling no longer distinguishes uniform and 3D scaling in its data representation.
 Uniform scaling is now always expressed as 3 floats with the same value.

 `OutOfTreeTransform3D` got removed.
-Instead, there is now a new [`LeafTransforms3D`](https://rerun.io/docs/reference/types/archetypes/leaf_transform3d#speculative-link). archetype which fulfills the same role, but works more similar to the `Transform3D` archetype and is supported by all 3D spatial primitives.
+Instead, there is now a new [`InstancePoses3D`](https://rerun.io/docs/reference/types/archetypes/instance_poses3d#speculative-link) archetype which fulfills the same role, but works more similar to the `Transform3D` archetype and is supported by all 3D spatial primitives.
+Furthermore, it can be used for instancing 3D meshes and is used to represent the poses of boxes and ellipsoids/spheres.

 #### Python